Fraunhofer IWU

 Craftsmanship meets high-tech: nutcracker with shape memory alloy

-This Space News was published on Sat, 24.12.2022 – 14:51 CET, covering smarthoch3
+Published on Sat, 24.12.2022 – 14:51 CET in R&D, covering smarthoch3

 Just in time for Christmas, there is a smoking figure from Seiffen in the shape of a rocket.
 The highlight: as soon as a burning incense candle is placed underneath, a nutcracker appears as if by magic.
 What sounds like a nice gimmick at first glance, however, impressively shows how results from space research find their way into our everyday lives.
 The joint path of high-tech and craftsmanship was paved by the Fraunhofer IWU, the craftsman Markus Fuechtner and, above all, the innovation network smart3.